-5.1.15 Acquisitions and Joint Ventures
+5.1.14 Acquisitions and Joint Ventures

 From time to time Artemis will evaluate opportunities to acquire or enter into a joint venture in respect of mining assets and businesses.
-These acquisitions and joint ventures may be significant in size, such as the Acquisition of Blackwater, may change the scale of Artemis' business and may expose it to new geographic, political, operating, financial and geological risks.
+These acquisitions and joint ventures may be significant in size, such as the acquisition of Blackwater from New Gold Inc. ("New Gold") on August 21, 2020 (the "Acquisition"), may change the scale of Artemis' business and may expose it to new geographic, political, operating, financial and geological risks.
 Artemis' success in its acquisition and joint venture activities will depend on its ability to identify suitable acquisition and joint venture candidates and partners, acquire or enter into a joint venture with them on acceptable terms and integrate their operations successfully with those of Artemis.
 Any acquisitions or joint ventures would be accompanied by risks, such as the difficulty of assimilating the operations and personnel of any acquired companies; the potential disruption of Artemis' ongoing business; the inability of management to maximize the financial and strategic position of Artemis through the successful incorporation of acquired assets and businesses or joint ventures; additional expenses associated with amortization of acquired intangible assets; the maintenance of uniform standards, controls, procedures and policies; the impairment of relationships with employees, customers and contractors as a result of any integration of new management personnel; dilution of Artemis' present shareholders or of its interests in its subsidiaries or assets as a result of the issuance of shares to pay for acquisitions or the decision to grant earning or other interests to a joint venture partner; and the potential unknown liabilities associated with acquired assets and businesses.
 There can be no assurance that Artemis would be successful in overcoming these risks or any other problems encountered in connection with such acquisitions or joint ventures.
 There may be no right for shareholders to evaluate the merits or risks of any future acquisition or joint venture undertaken except as required by applicable laws and regulations.

-5.1.16 Health Crises
+5.1.15 Health Crises